Blackboard Portfolio Tool

 A student's portfolio can be submitted as an assignment when the instructor creates a Portfolio Assignment (Instructors - see instructions below).

-Portfolios can be shared with other Texas Tech faculty, students, or staff as well as those outside the TTU Blackboard system such as a prospective employer or for a graduate program application at another university.
-Students may also share their portfolio with a specific course, often at the request of the instructor, or Share a Portfolio with TTU Blackboard Users, using the recipients' eRaider username.
+You can Share a Portfolio with your Instructor or External Users, such as a prospective employer or for a graduate program application at another university.
+Students may also Share a Portfolio with a TTU Blackboard Course, often at the request of the instructor, or Share a Portfolio with TTU Blackboard Users, using the recipients' eRaider username.